VAT payments in Chile

 Travel insurance

-Here at Swoop, we require all customers to have adequate insurance and your Patagonia operator(s) will also have their own requirements with which you need to comply.
+Here at Swoop, we require all customers to have adequate insurance, and your Patagonia operator(s) will also have requirements you need to comply with.
 Finally, we recommend that you carry a printout of your policy (and possibly a spare copy in case you lose one).

 Swoop says

 We recommend bringing printed copies of all essential documents where possible.
-If you are relying on your phone, only to discover the battery has drained, or you don't have a signal or WIFI when you need it, this might add unnecessary stress to your journey.
+If you rely on your phone, the battery could drain, or you might not have a signal or WIFI when you need it.

 Visas & travel documentation